 However, with me having over time shifted my dining spending to the Citi Prestige and my airfare spending to the Amex Platinum, the Sapphire Reserve isn’t quite the slam dunk that it used to be.
 Now add in the major improvements we saw to the Chase Sapphire Preferred, and there’s not that much incremental value for some of us to having the Reserve over the Preferred.

-My annual fee is due in a couple of months, and at that point I’m going to have some serious thinking to do…
+My annual fee is due in a few months, and at that point I’m going to have some serious thinking to do…

 How are you feeling about the value proposition of the Sapphire Reserve nowadays?